akael888/propre-sim/README.md

 ### Problem

-Since we only have one device available, most of the time we're unable to execute our task in pararel.
+Since we only have one device available, we're unable to execute our task in pararel.

 ### Solution